OSAP & Other Government Aid

 To be eligible for UTAPS funding, you must:

 - Be a Canadian citizen, permanent resident, or a protected person (recognized convention refugee); and

 - Be enrolled in full time studies for the fall and winter session; and

 - Be receiving the maximum amount of OSAP, other provincial/territorial government student aid, or First Nation’s band funding but this funding doesn’t cover all of your university costs (i.e., you have unmet need); and

 - Students with non-Ontario government student funding must submit a UTAPS application.

 - Students with OSAP funding do not need to submit a UTAPS application; the OSAP application serves as the UTAPS application.

 - International students and part-time students are not eligible.

 Grants & Emergency Funding

-Completed grant applications should be submitted via ACORN to the Office of the Registrar and Student Services by November 1 for the fall session and March 1 for the winter session.
+Completed grant applications should be submitted via ACORN to the Office of the Registrar and Student Services.
 When completing a grant application it is important that we get a complete picture of your current financial situation, including any special circumstances.
-After submitting the grant application, you may be requested to submit any relevant documentation, for example receipts.
+After submitting the grant application, you may be requested to submit any relevant documentation or to meet with ORSS staff to discuss your application.
 Incomplete applications will not be considered.